 Agreement between Denmark, Iceland and Norway on co-operation in competition cases

-- wishing to further strengthen and formalise co-operation between the Danish, Icelandic and Norwegian Competition Authorities for the purpose of achieving more effective enforcement of the three countries’ national competition legislation,
+- wish to further strengthen and formalise co-operation between the Danish, Icelandic and Norwegian Competition Authorities for the purpose of achieving more effective enforcement of the three countries’ national competition legislation,

 - which may, pursuant to their national competition legislation, exchange information that is subject to a duty of confidentiality with other countries’ Competition Authorities provided the furnishing of information is necessary in order to foster enforcement of these countries’ competition legislation, and if the provision of such information occurs with a view to fulfilling Denmark, Iceland and Norway’s bilateral or multilateral obligations,